GR360RY/zfs-root-ansible/README.md

 ## System Requirements

+> WARNING: You system bios should be configured to use legacy boot mode ( BIOS ) and EUFI.

 * 64-bit Ubuntu LiveCD or USB Flash Drive with Ubuntu Installer ( Will be refered to as LiveCD ).
 * 8GB USB stick ( Will be refered to as ZRU - ZFS Recue USB ).
 * x86_64 compatible PC.